ricardocannizzaro/ricardocannizzaro.github.io/_pages/projects.md

 <details>
   <summary style="font-weight: bold; cursor: pointer;">Causal Reasoning & Counterfactual Explanations for Robot Manipulation</summary>
   <div id="causal-blocks-world" markdown="1">
-  I am leading a eight-person collaborative research project investigating the use of probabilistic causal generative models and Bayesian causal inference, for prediction, action-selection, and counterfactual explanations for mobile robots undertaking manipulation tasks in home-care and domestic assistance applications, to increase robustness of robot task execution and increase AI/robot trust and explainability with human end-users.
+  I am leading an eight-person collaborative research project investigating the use of probabilistic causal generative models and Bayesian causal inference, for prediction, action-selection, and counterfactual explanations for mobile robots undertaking manipulation tasks in home-care and domestic assistance applications, to increase robustness of robot task execution and increase AI/robot trust and explainability with human end-users.
 This multidisciplinary project brings together diverse expertise from project members including several PhD and Engineering Science Masters students at the [Oxford Robotics Institute](https://ori.ox.ac.uk/labs/cognitive-robotics-group/), researchers at the [Oxford Responsible Technology Institute](https://www.rti.ox.ac.uk/), [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/), and Dr Robert Osazuwa Ness, [Senior Researcher at Microsoft Research AI](https://www.microsoft.com/en-us/research/people/robertness/).

   We have developed a causal world model encoding robot-world-task relationships using the PyBullet physics-based simulator, the robot decision-making process, and noise and uncertainties in robot sensing and manipulation actions.
 We developed Bayesian prediction and probabilistic optimal action-selection methods for the robot block stacking task as an exemplar application.
 We have integrated the reasoning methods into a ROS-based autonomy framework targeting the Toyota Human Support Robot hardware, including an Aruco marker based 3D perception system and ROS MoveIt motion-planner and manipulation system.
 Our work is described further in our [IROS Causality for Robotics Workshop paper](https://arxiv.org/abs/2308.06203).